svenskan/folket/README.md

 ## Usage

 * Tap a word with three fingers on the trackpad.
-* Hover the cursor over a word and press Command-Control-D.
+* Hover the cursor over a word and press ⌃⌘D.
 * Open the Dictionary app and type a word.

 ## Compilation